apollographql/ci-utility-docker-images/apollo-rust-builder-musl/README.md

-# Binary Builder (`musl`)
+# Apollo Rust Build (`musl`)

-The image contained herein is an image that should be used to _build_ Rust binaries at Apollo.
+The image contained herein is an image that should be used to _build_ Rust binaries at Apollo, where `musl` rather `glibc` is needed.

-It contains Alpine 3.19, and Rust at version 1.80.1 and is based on the published rust images.
+It's based on the `rust-1:alpine` image and so will move as that image moves.

-Using images like this ensures compliance with our new standards for Rust binary building.
+Using images like this ensures compatability with the broadest range of Linux distributions that are currently under an LTS policy, and ensures compliance with our new standards for Rust binary building.